Understanding Your Current AI Visibility: A Self-Assessment Guide

-Zero-click searches already account for 58% of all Google searches—meaning more than half of search queries never result in a click to any website.
-AI search accelerates this trend dramatically.
-When an AI system answers a user’s question directly, providing comprehensive information without requiring them to visit a website, the user has no reason to click.
-Yet your brand can still be mentioned, still influence the decision, and still provide value to the customer.
+For decades, marketers have measured success through clicks.
+Zero-click searches already account for 58% of all Google searches, and AI search accelerates that trend: when an AI system answers a question directly, the user has no reason to click, yet your brand can still be mentioned, still shape the decision, and still create a gap in traditional marketing metrics that your analytics will never show you.

 To manage AI visibility effectively, you need to measure it.
 But what exactly should you measure?
 Six core metrics define your brand’s AI visibility and provide actionable insights for optimization.

 Citation Frequency measures how often your brand appears in AI-generated answers across platforms and queries.
-This is your baseline metric—the raw count of mentions.
+This is your baseline metric, the raw count of mentions.
 Why it matters: Higher citation frequency increases brand awareness and establishes your company as a recognized player in your industry.
 If competitors are mentioned 10 times more often than you, you have a visibility problem that needs addressing.

 Citation Share shows what percentage of relevant AI answers mention your brand compared to competitors.
 If 100 AI responses about your industry mention 15 different brands, and your brand appears in 8 of them, your citation share is 8%.
 Why it matters: This metric reveals your competitive position.
 A 5% citation share in a market where the leader has 25% shows you’re underperforming and identifies a clear opportunity gap.